vrothberg/vgrep/README.md

 to search for.  vgrep prints the occurrences in the format "Index  Source File Source Line  Content".
-The index can later be used to open a specific location in an editor.  vgrep caches the results of the last call, so that you can re-open your previous call by simply calling **vgrep** without arguments.
+The index can later be used to open a specific location in an editor.  vgrep caches the results of the last call, so that you can re-open your previous results by simply calling **vgrep** without arguments.

 Note that vgrep pipes the output to 'less' for more than 100 indexes.
 You can turn this behavior off with **'--no-less'** so that the entire output will be